 Zoom out, then zoom in on the right pair of platforms on the table.
 Move the loose red fork farthest from the red platform into location S of the red platform.
 Move the other loose red fork into location W of the red platform.
 Move the loose gold fork farthest from the gold platform into location W of the gold platform.
 Move the other loose gold fork into location E of the gold platform.
 Zoom out and press the button beneath the central T-shaped structure on the table, activating the four screens in this room.

 Zoom back in on the left side of the table and press the button in front of the left (purple) platform.
-Zoom out and exit the room by the door opposite to the one you entered from the flying machine.
-This sends you to the wintertime Astrology World.
+Zoom out and exit the room by the brown door opposite the one you entered from the flying machine.
+This sends you into the wintertime Astrology World.

 Proceed forward along the path, up the tall ladder and into the house.
 Climb the stairs, then move left to speak with the wizard-like Astrologist (only from his right side).
-Return down the ladder to the Branch Room and use the button in front of the green platform (second from left) to enter the Spirit World.
+Exit the house, return down the ladder to the Branch Room and use the button in front of the green platform (second from left) to enter the Spirit World.

 When you have all seven mood figures in your inventory (note that each one has a unique facial expression), return through the hole in the rock and speak again with the old woman in the settlement.
 Move to the right and take the Grail from the floor.
 Return to the path intersection and take the left path.
 Just past the intersection, look on the ground to the left of the path and pick up a leaf (this is easy to miss).
 Continue down the path all the way to the end where a statue with a Dilbert hairdo stands in front of a small pool.
 Put the grail onto this statue, then click on the pool below to observe a sequence of mood figures: